aaron-grau/curic/rails/projects/reddit_on_rails/README.md

 later we'll see why.
 Write a `Comment#child_comments` association.
 Write a `Post#comments` association.

+Please note that Rails 5 automatically validates `belongs_to` associations, so you'll need to pass it `optional: true` when you want to allow for blank foreign keys.

 On your `PostsController#show` page, for each top level comment, add a link to the `show` page of the comment (e.g., to `/comments/123`).
 You can find top level comments like so: